 Christmas in Wales is a special time, and it becomes even more wonderful when you spend this magical time of the year with your loved ones, family and friends in a place that means a lot to you.
 A place like Penrhos Park, which is extraordinarily beautiful, intimately cosy and naturally enticing when the nights get darker, the air gets frostier and the urge to relax and get cosy in a log cabin in West Wales, complete with a bubbling, warm hot tub, is irresistible.

 Many people who grew up in Wales will still have fond memories of their own Christmases.
 Midnight mass in village churches filled with the local community; cold, blustery walks on wind-tussled beaches in the last of the winter daylight; coming home in the twilight with damp socks and chattering teeth, and finishing the day with warm, homemade Welsh cakes accompanied with a steaming mug of tea or hot chocolate.
-However, it’s not just these images of a Welsh childhood at Christmas which make a stay in Wales over the festive break so special.
+However, it’s not just these images of a Welsh childhood at Christmas which make a stay at our holiday park in mind Wales over the festive break so special.
 Wales has a deep-rooted history of ages-old traditions – as we spoke about in our previous post.
 We thought we’d explore a few more so we can give you a real feel of how Christmas in Wales has evolved over time, yet the people here have still managed to keep an awareness of times gone by.

 Here are two more Welsh Christmas traditions!